kev007/amazon-review-analyser/README.md

 ---
 ## README

-A Java crawler to collect and analyse product reviews on Amazon.com.
+A Java Model to collect and analyse product reviews on Amazon.com.

 Updated: 2016-01-29